 Table of Contents

-Accessing the Share Content Feature
+Accessing the Share Content Options

 The screen sharing feature allows you to share your desktop or a window on your desktop.
 The desktop screens are clearly labeled under each preview pane and the widows will offer a brief description below each preview pane.

 - Desktop sharing is best when you may be sharing multiple applications.
 Be aware that everything on the screen including alerts will be shared.